Apple and Google are likely to slow down enforcement again after Capitol riot bans

 In the past, Apple has hesitated to hold app developers responsible when apps like Parler allow users to produce content of their own.
 Instead, Apple will reach out to developers and work with them on improving their content moderation capabilities.
 When The Washington Post found reports of unwanted sexual content, racism and bullying on “random chat apps,” which are often used by kids, Apple allowed the apps to remain on the store because they use some content moderation and other safeguards.

-When Apple removed Parler from its app store over the weekend, it cited the same reason Google did — Parler’s content moderation wasn’t effective enough.
+When Apple removed Parler from its app store over the weekend, it cited the same reason Google did — Parler’s content moderation was not effective enough.
 “The processes Parler has put in place to moderate or prevent the spread of dangerous and illegal content have proved insufficient.
 Specifically, we have continued to find direct threats of violence and calls to incite lawless action,” Apple told Parler before removing the app, according to a statement provided by Apple.
 “While there is no perfect system to prevent all dangerous or hateful user content, apps are required to have robust content moderation plans in place to proactively and effectively address these issues,” Apple wrote.

 Parler has been operating without censure from the app stores for months, and got a boost in popularity around the November election.